asisley123/graphcoolplay/README.md

 ## Publishing the App

-If you want to make your app accessible to other Exponent users, or even publish it on the App Store, you will need to add another url to the field **Allowed Callback URLs** in the **config page** of your Auth0 client on the [Auth0 website](https://manage.auth0.com/#/clients).
-This URL looks as follows: `https://exp.host/<Your Exponent Username>/<Your Exponent App>/+/redirect`.
+If you want to make your app accessible to other Exponent users, or even publish it on the App Store, you will need to add another url to the field **Allowed Callback URLs** in the config page of your Auth0 client on the [Auth0 website](https://manage.auth0.com/#/clients).
+This URL has the following structure: `exp://exp.host/@<Your Exponent Username>/<Your Exponent App>/+/redirect` (so it will look similar to this: `exp://exp.host/@johndoe/exponent-auth0/+/redirect`)

 ## Help & Community [![Slack Status](https://slack.graph.cool/badge.svg)](https://slack.graph.cool)